Part of Running a Family Office Under $100M

 Signs your structure might be under-built:

-You've grown significantly, but everything's still in the simple setup you had when you had only a third of what you have now.
+You've grown significantly, but everything's still in the simple setup from when you had a third of what you have now.
 No holding company, or a basic one that hasn't evolved.
-Assets are still mainly in the personal name.
+Assets are still largely in the personal name.
 The estate planning is whatever you did initially and hasn't been revisited.

 This isn't automatically wrong.
 Simple can be right.
 But at some point, simple becomes inadequate.
 If you're at £25M with the structure you had at £8M, it's worth asking whether you've outgrown it.